netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 path(s) for a given usecase.
 One example of probing packets are packets that measure round trip time (RTT).

-If sent en-block, probing packets can be detected because they may be sent in bulk, to the same destination, in regular intervals, and all with slightly different paths attached.
+Probing packets may be detected if they are sent in bulk, to the same destination, in regular intervals, and all with slightly different paths attached.

 This can be used to fingerprinting an endpoints or their intentions (applications may have unique intervals defined).

-This can be mitigated by varying and generally reducing the number of probing packets, and by sending probing packets not en block but time-shifted.
+This can be mitigated by varying and generally reducing the number of probing packets, and by sending probing packets not en-block but time-shifted.

 ## Path Injection {#attack-path-injection}

-There are several potential attacks that build on injecting paths (valid or invalid) into the server-side software stack.
+There are several potential attacks that build on injecting valid or invalid paths into the server-side software stack.

-These attacks can be prevented in several ways, we recommend the following where possible:
+In summary, these attacks can be prevented by the recpommendations listed in {{all-recommendations}}, specifically we recommend the following where possible:

 1. SCION layers should avoid storing/caching paths and network addresses (beyond IP/port) internally.